ejlef/Simple-Calculator/README.md

 <img src="src/calculator.jpg" width="500"/>

 # Purpose!
-<h3>If your device does not have a calculator app, you may use this one as an alternative.
-It can be used with a web browser that supports it.</h3>
+<b>If your device does not have a calculator app, you may use this one as an alternative.
+It can be used with a web browser that supports it.</b>

 # ✓Lightweight Calculator